kronosapiens/kronosapiens.github.io/_posts/2017-03-28-objective-functions-in-machine-learning.md

 P(x) = \prod_{i=1}^n p^{x_i}(1-p)^{1-x_i}
 $$

 The thing to note here is that the probability of two what we call *independent* events (i.e. one does not give us knowledge about the other) is the product of the probability of the events separately.
 In this case, the coin flips are *conditionally independent* given heads probability p.
+One consequence is that $$P(x) \in (0, 1)$$, and generally much closer to 0 than 1.

 The *logarithm* is a remarkable function.
 When introduced in high school, the logarithm is often presented as "the function which tells you the power you would need to raise a number to to get back the original argument", or put more succintly, the degree to which you would need to exponentiate a base.
 This exposition obscures the key applications of the logarithm: